mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:02:20 I'm not, actually, I'm not gonna run all through all the tips.

 00:02:23 some good tips here, so go ahead and read the article.
 But the thing I wanted to come back to is just this one, this first one, smaller units, because I just ran into this.
-So I'm working on refactoring the PyTest check plugin, and currently it's just all in one.
+So I'm working on refactoring the pytest check plugin, and currently it's just all in one.
 I mean, most of the code was in two files, like the basic plugin hookup, and then all of the rest of the code.
 And people have a couple of other people have added features, and that's a good thing, but I have had a hard time keeping my head around all the code in there and it was confusing myself.

 00:03:03 I've been working on splitting it up.